Understanding the Cultural and Economic Significance of SEO

 If a person wanted to find information about a certain topic, s/he was required to go to the nearest library and perform hands-on research with the use of encyclopedias and various other reference books.

 The research process was demanding and required a significant amount of personal effort.
 In terms of finding information about businesses and marketing, most consumers relied on the Yellow Pages or word-of-mouth recommendations.
 Businesses might also have billboards alongside roads or put advertisements in papers or magazines in order to create visibility.
 In the current information age, however, search engines have dramatically transformed society at every level.[4]
+Understanding the history of Search Engine Optimization highlights this evolution.

 On a personal level, long trips to the library are no longer needed in order to find information.
 Search engines have also revolutionized more intimate areas of life, such as the dating scene.
 In the arena of business, search engines have made it easier than ever before for potential customers to access information, and for companies to advertise and reach out to new market audiences.